PogoDigitalism/InboundTrades/README.md

 ## Features
 - ### its FREE 🎉
-The Trade Notifier is completey free-to-use and open-sourced.
+Trade Notifier is completey free-to-use and open-sourced.

 - ### Low delay 🚀
-With a maximum delay of **5** seconds, you can quickly act on new trades (and potential snipes)
+With a maximum delay of only **5** seconds, you can quickly act on new trades and potential snipes
 <div align="center">
     <img src="https://github.com/PogoDigitalism/InboundTrades/assets/107322523/37db636f-f838-456a-9916-4bc40dd45b73" alt="Image">
 </div>